rsmith-nl/setup-py-script/README.rst

 For ``self-contained.py`` this tuple contains:

 * The base name of the installed program.
-* The name of the module it should contain.
+* The name of the module (directory) it should contain.
 * The name of the main file for the program.
 This should run the application
 * the extension that has to be used for the installed script on the ``nt`` platform.